Derek9745/Derek9745/README.md

 #

 <p/>
 My name is Derek Hehn.
-I am a computer science student and full stack developer, with experience with multiple programming languages and programs, including python, c#, and Kotlin.
+I am a computer science student and full stack developer, with experience with multiple programming languages and programs, including Python, C#, and Kotlin.

 </p>